mdsvr/Crowd-Detection/README.md

 ## Acknowledgments
 - [YOLOv5 by Ultralytics](https://github.com/ultralytics/yolov5) for the object detection model.
 - OpenCV, PyTorch, NumPy, and Pandas for enabling this project.

----

-This description provides a clear and concise overview of your project, making it easy for others to understand and use.
-You can copy and paste this into your GitHub repository's `README.md` file.
-Let me know if you need further assistance! 🚀